Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 Class II, Type A1

-• Can recirculate back to the room or connect to exhaust ductwork
+• Can exhaust back to the room or connect to building exhaust

 Class II, Type B1

-• Suitable for work with small quantities of volatile chemicals and radionuclides
+• Suitable for work with small amounts of volatile chemicals and trace radionuclides

 Class II, Type B2 (Total Exhaust)

-• 100% of air is exhausted — no recirculation
+• 100% of the air is exhausted, with no recirculation

 BSC Class III (Glove Box)